PVOBrien/reading-notes/CF401/401-reading-09.md

 - Upon all completion (and a brief timeout) the communication shuts down, and both sides clean up various details, and both are ready to make additional calls / requests.

 ## [Java HTTP Request example](https://www.baeldung.com/java-http-request)
+Note: below attribution for quotes and code blocks at this [page](https://www.baeldung.com/java-http-request).

 - HttpUrlConnection - the Java 8 class "to perform basic HTTP requests without the use of any additional libraries".
 This is found within the java.net package.